Memphis vs. Vanderbilt Predictions, College Basketball BetMGM Promo Codes, & Picks - December 23

 Memphis Performance Insights

-- The Tigers are outscoring opponents by 6.9 points per game with a +75 scoring differential overall.
-They put up 79.4 points per game (81st in college basketball) and give up 72.5 per contest (226th in college basketball).
+- The Tigers have a +75 scoring differential, topping opponents by 6.9 points per game.
+They're putting up 79.4 points per game to rank 81st in college basketball and are giving up 72.5 per outing to rank 226th in college basketball.

-- Memphis pulls down 36.7 rebounds per game (182nd in college basketball) while allowing 37.8 per contest to its opponents.
-It is outrebounded by 1.1 boards per game.
+- Memphis loses the rebound battle by an average of 1.1 boards.
+It is collecting 36.7 rebounds per game (182nd in college basketball) compared to its opponents' 37.8 per outing.

 - Memphis makes 7.9 three-pointers per game (146th in college basketball), while its opponents have made 8.1 on average.

-- Memphis forces 13.6 turnovers per game (79th in college basketball) while committing 12.6 (249th in college basketball action).
+- Memphis and its opponents have been relatively even in the turnover battle.
+The Tigers commit 12.6 per game (249th in college basketball) and force 13.6 (79th in college basketball action).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.